 Infinite loading animations ask the user to wait without indicating how long.
 They can be used when the waiting time is unknown or very short.

 Determine loading animations indicate how long it will take for the page to load.
 These may offer a specific percentage or number, but do not have to.
-They can also be visual estimates like a circle being drawn or bar filling up.
+They can also be visual estimates like a circle being drawn or a bar filling up.

 And that's it.
 But remember, your CSS loading animation doesn't have to be that basic.
 Like all things CSS, your imagination controls the possibilities.